 There are points of attraction such as the Calderwood Pavilion, Boston Center for the Arts campus, the Mills Gallery, and the Cyclorama.
 The South End Open Market and the cathedral of the Holy Cross are also points of interest.

 The neighborhood attracts lovers of art and people looking for design inspiration as there are many established design firms and home furnishings boutiques in the area.
 Many residents of this area also love theater, which is evident in the constant production and long running shows, many of which are held in the Boston Center for the Arts.

 Restaurants near Apartments for Rent in South End Boston, MA

 South End residents love to socialize over good food and drink.
 They love it even more when renowned chefs and mixologists prepare it!
 This neighborhood has various restaurants where you can find cooking styles from all across the globe.

-There are also a variety great places to eat delicious food that are both affordable and close to many South End MA apartments for rent.
+There are also a variety great places to eat delicious food that are both affordable and close to many apartments for rent in South End Boston, MA.

 Addis Red Sea

-The Addis Red Sea restaurant is located at 544 Tremont Street.
-It offers a basket table with delicious stews and salads.
-They specialize in Ethiopian cuisine that offers amazing stews and salads arranged on a platter of injera bread, which is traditional Ethiopian bread you have to tear apart with your fingers.
+Addis Red Sea on Tremont St. offers Ethiopian cuisine served on a basket table with delicious stews and salads.
+Entrees are arranged on a platter of injera bread, which is traditional Ethiopian bread you get to tear apart with your fingers.

 You will find great Moroccan couscous and Malaysian wings at The Beehive on 541 Tremont Street.
-It is located underneath the Boston Center for Arts Cyclorama, built in 1884.
-They also serve a variety of cocktails.
+It is located underneath the Boston Center for Arts Cyclorama, so it’s the perfect place for dinner and a show.
 Live music is available every night.